kovaliczky/Factors-Influencing-Album-Rankings/README.md

 ---

 ## University Project
-This analysis was prepared as the final project for the course **"Komplex adatelemzési eljárások – Adatelemzés R-programnyelven"** in the Psychology Master’s program at **Eötvös Loránd University (ELTE)**.
+This analysis was prepared as the final project for the course **"Complex Data Analysis Procedures – Data Analysis with the R Programming Language"** in the Psychology Master’s program at **Eötvös Loránd University (ELTE)**.

 ---

 ## Files
-- **`analysis.R`**: The R script containing the data analysis and model comparisons.
+- **`Factors_Influencing_AlbumRankings.Rmd`**: The R script containing the data analysis and model comparisons.
-- **`analysis.html`**: The HTML version of the analysis report for easy review.
+- **`Factors_Influencing_AlbumRankings.html`**: The HTML version of the analysis report for easy review.

 ---